japhero/ObsidianMain/Areas/school/Math/U-Substitution.md

 ## Change of variables
 - When we are asked for a integral in the form of $u$ we simply solve for $u$ as usual but set the limits of integration by pluging in the old values into the function of u.
-	- Then take the integral as normal but remember to use the limits of integration set  by the original function.
+	- Then take the integral as normal but remember to use the limits of integration set  by the function of u
 	-